transamsd455p-bit/cybersecurity-portfolio/writeups/soc-alert-triage.md

 # 🛡️ SOC Alert Triage – Phishing Investigation

 ## 📌 Overview
-Analyzed inbound phishing alerts in a simulated SOC environment using TryHackMe.
-The investigation focused on validating alerts, identifying malicious indicators, and determining whether activity represented a true security threat.
+Investigated phishing alerts in a simulated SOC environment using TryHackMe.
+The analysis focused on validating indicators, correlating activity, and determining whether the alert represented a true security threat.

 ---

 ## 🎯 Objective
-Determine whether alerts were true positives or false positives by analyzing email characteristics, embedded links, and supporting network activity.
+Determine whether the alert was a true positive or false positive by analyzing email characteristics, embedded links, and related network activity.

 ---